Battle of Breslau (1757): Background

+Prelude

-The duke of Brunswick-Bevern was supposed to cover Silesia with a force of 32,000 troops.
+The duke of Brunswick-Bevern was supposed to cover Silesia with a force of 28,000 troops.
 This soon turned out to be a difficult task as he had to face the superior Austrian forces, whose main army of 54,000 troops was led by Prince Charles Alexander of Lorraine and Count Leopold Joseph von Daun.
 The corps of 28,000 troops under Franz Leopold von Nádasdy was also able to advance to the front.
 Despite their overwhelming superiority, the Austrians wanted to initially avoid a battle.

 After Nádasdy's corps had been reinforced bringing its strength up to 43,000 troops, the Austrians surrounded Schweidnitz on 14 October.
 The handover then took place on 13 November.
 Until then, Bevern had managed to keep the main Austrian army engaged in battle.
 However, after joining Nádasdy's corps it had been considerably strengthened.

 As a direct result of the additional reinforcements, the Austrian army command gave up their position and decided to launch an immediate attack on the Prussians; their intention was to take Breslau before the arrival of the main Prussian forces so that they would be unable to winter in Silesia.

 The Prussians had over 40 battalions and 102 squadrons at their disposal (totaling 28,400 troops).
 The Austrian army, however, consisted of 96 battalions, 93 grenadier companies, 141 squadrons and 228 artillery pieces (totaling 83.606 troops).